NOC-OI/intermediate-git/_episodes/04-remote.md

 > > {: .language-bash}
 > {: .solution}
 >
-> Now examine the state of your repository with `git branch`, `git branch -vva` (to see all the branches), `git remote -v` and `git remote show upstream`.
+> Now examine the state of your repository with `git branch`, `git remote -v` and `git remote show upstream`.
 {: .challenge}

+## Tracking / Upstream Branches

 We can see that we are now on a local branch `develop`, which is configured to track the `develop` branch in `upstream`.
-Running `git push` and `git pull` in this branch will automatically push to the upstream branch.
+Running `git push` and `git pull` in this branch will automatically push to this remote branch.
 We can verify this with
 ~~~
 $ git pull -v
 ~~~
 {: .language-bash}

+Things get a little bit confusing here because one of our remotes, by convention, is called `upstream`.
+However, we will now start talking about upstream branches.
+What we mean by that is (typially) a remote branch which a local branch is tracking.

+We can also examine our upstream branches some arguments to the `git branch` command. `-a` will show you local and remote branches and `-vv` will show the relationship to upstream branches.

+>## Exercise 3: Upstream branches.
+> Try using the above arguments to `git branch`.
+>
+> > ## Solution
+> > ~~~
+> > $ git branch -vva
+> > ~~~
+> >{: .language-bash}
+> {: .solution}
+{: .challenge}

+If we wanted to switch the default remote for this branch, we could use ` git branch --set-upstream-to <remote/branch>` (or `--u`).

-This branch has a small commit which is not in your `origin` remote.
+The develop branch we checked out from the upstream remote branch a small commit which is not in your `origin` remote.

->## Exercise 3: Pushing to origin.
+>## Exercise 4: Pushing to origin.
 > Push these changes we've pulled down to own remote repository (`origin`).
 >